mx2913/funkwhale/docs/administrator_documentation/upgrade_docs/debian.md

 If you installed Funkwhale following the [Debian guide](../installation_docs/debian), follow these steps to upgrade.

-:::{dropdown} Upgrading to a new version of Debian
+:::{dropdown} Upgrading to a new version of Python
 :icon: alert
 :color: warning

-If you are upgrading to a new version of Debian, you need to upgrade your virtualenv.
-This is due to Debian updating the Python installation between versions.
+If you upgrade your Python version, you need to update your virtualenv.
+Python is updated with each new version of Debian.

 To upgrade your virtualenv: